dlewburg/java-fundamentals/README.md

 4. Arrays of Array
     * This feature requested for an array of arrays to calculate the average value for each array and return the array with the lowest average.

+## Maps, File I/O, and Testing

+This lab provided practice with `HashSet`, `HashMap`, and using `Path` for looking over a file.

+Created by: Dasha Burgos

+### Featured Tasks

+1. Maps - Analyzing Weather Data
+   * Iterated over an array of arrays and find the min and max values.
+Also find what was not in the range of min and max and input that data in a string.
+Write a test for the function
+2. Tallying Election
+   * Write a function that accepts a List of Strings and returns one string to show the most votes.
+3. File I/O
+   * Write a method that reads a file with a given `Path` and generates an error message whenever it finds a line outside the criteria